hassansalehe/hassansalehe.github.io/media/index.md

 or any publications.

 #### A surprise pose with the Mayor of Sariyer, 2016
-I was walking along central Sariyer and the mayor was passed by.
+I was walking along central Sariyer and the mayor was passing by.
 Link: [http://www.sariyerposta.com/surpriz-poz/](http://www.sariyerposta.com/surpriz-poz/)

 #### Early days of my research, 2011